 Understanding the demographics of the retiree population helps to explain their high health insurance costs.
 This issue is of growing concern to employers offering retiree health insurance, especially as they face the retirement of their current "baby boom generation" workers.
-As this group begins to consider retirement, a combination of factors - the size of the group, their increasing life expectancies and the increase in their health costs as they age - will make it financially difficult for employers to offer them retiree health insurance.
+As this group begins to consider retirement, a combination of factors - the size of the group, their increasing life expectancies and their increasing health costs as they age - will make it financially difficult for employers to offer them retiree health insurance.
 Furthermore, absent retiree health insurance from a former employer, this group can also generally expect to pay higher amounts for the same or less coverage in the individual market.

 In 1965 when Medicare was created, costs were relatively low for employerbased retiree health benefits and there were few retirees compared to the number of active workers.
-The 18.5 million persons over age 65 comprised only 9.5% of the total population.1 Most workers waited to retire until the age of 65 when they were eligible for retirement benefits under Social Security and health insurance coverage under Medicare.
-At retirement, they could expect to live until 79, another 14 years.2

-Since that time, Americans are living longer.
-According to the U.S. National Center for Health Statistics, in 2001, persons reaching age 65 had an average life expectancy of an additional 18.1 years.
-By 2002, the total number of persons over age 65 had grown to 35.6 million, or 12.3% of the total population.
-As more people live into old age, the age-profile of the population will continue to shift.
-The first wave of the baby boom generation (persons born between 1946 and 1964) reached age 55 in 2001 and are beginning to consider options for retirement.
-This first wave will reach age 65 in 2011.
-According to U.S. Census Bureau estimates for 2030, when the baby boomers are all over age 65, the total number of persons 65 and older will have more than doubled from 35.6 million to 71.5 million and will comprise 20% of the U.S. population.
+The 18.5 million persons over age 65 comprised only 9.5% of the total population.2 Most workers waited to retire until the age of 65 when they were eligible for retirement benefits under Social Security and health insurance coverage under Medicare.
+At retirement, they had an average life expectancy of 14 more years, living to age 79.3 Since that time, Americans are living longer.
+According to the U.S. National Center for Health Statistics, 2002 data indicates that persons reaching age 65 had an average life expectancy of an additional 18.2 years, living beyond age 83.
+According to the U.S. Census, the total number of persons over age 65 has almost doubled since 1965, reaching 35.6 million, or 12.3% of the total population by 2002.
+This trend is projected to continue and, according to U.S. Census Bureau estimates for 2030, when the baby boomers are all over age 65,4 the total number of persons 65 and older will have more than doubled again, growing from 35.6 million to 71.5 million, comprising 20% of the U.S. population.